Elisabeth Lawrence is a contemporary Australian artist.

 She studied at Brisbane Institute of Art as well as undertaking partial studies in Architecture and Fine Arts at the Northern Territory University in Darwin.
 She graduated with a Diploma of teaching from the Brisbane College of Advanced Education and has undertaken a partial degree in Bachelor of Surveying at the University of Queensland.

-Elisabeth’s use of colours reflects the many years she spent in the outback of Australia, in particular the Simpson Desert, as well as time working in Kakadu National Park as a teacher.
-Elisabeth’s observation of colour and elements are blended together to reflect images of suburbia and nature.
+Elisabeth’s use of colour in her paintings reflects the many years she spent in the outback of Australia, in particular the Simpson Desert, as well as time working in Kakadu National Park as a teacher.
+Elisabeth’s observation of colour and elements are blended together to reflect images of suburbia.

 Artists that have had a major influence on Elisabeth’s technique with light, colour and form include Russell Drysdale, Jeffrey Smart and Edward Hopper.